sematext/docs/docs/monitoring/tag-support.md

 For example, as part of Docker container metrics, the agent sends hostname on which the container is running, container identifier, container name, container image as tags which appear as filters in UI.
 User can then group or filter the container metrics using these tags.

-All [Special Tags](../../special-tags) apply as well.
+At the moment all Common [Special Tags](../../special-tags) apply to Monitoring Apps.

-The tags are automatically collected by agents while fetching metrics and sent as part of metrics to the receiver.

 ## Defining Tags in Sematext App Agent Integration YAMLs